vmg265/EEZ-Studio-Arduino-IDE-Template/README.md

 # EEZ-Studio-Arduino-IDE-Template
-A template to start developing a LVGL based UI with EEZ studio program and flash it using Arduino IDE.
+A boilerplate template to start developing a LVGL based UI with EEZ studio program and flash it using Arduino IDE.
 The example used here is for the Waveshare esp32-s3 1.28inch no touch LCD dev board, but you may adapt it to your display and platform
+I keep needing to start a new prototype project every now and then with these boards and I prefer using EEZ studios (other than Squareline) for the UI dev, and I wanted to make a template project for the same purpose.
+Feel free to clone and make necessary changes to base your EEZ studios project

 EEZ studio - https://www.envox.eu/studio/studio-introduction/